Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Method

 \section{Method}

-Now we delve into our approach to addressing the reward overoptimization problem in diffusion model alignment, focusing on the exploration of both inductive and primacy biases.
-Subsequently, we will introduce Temporal Diffusion Policy Optimization with critic active neuron Reset (TDPO-R), a policy gradient algorithm illustrated in Figure~\ref{TDPO}, which exploits the temporal inductive bias of intermediate denoising timesteps and incorporates a novel reset strategy that targets active neurons to counteract the primacy bias.
+Now we delve into our approaches to addressing the reward overoptimization problem in diffusion model alignment, focusing on the exploration of both inductive and primacy biases.
+First, we will address the general concern of inductive bias mismatch for reward-driven diffusion model alignment methods, by introducing a novel RL-based training framework, i.e., TDPO.
+Subsequently, we will investigate the primacy bias, a more specific issue within TDPO that may also contribute to reward overoptimization, and further tackle this issue by incorporating a novel periodic reset strategy for active neurons within our critic model, leading to an enhanced version of TDPO, i.e., TDPO-R.